 The HOLD and PREDELAY settings in the envelopes are set as multiples of the clock or beat sequencer duration.
 If set to 1, and not otherwise modulated, the period is the same as the length of the current note.
 The maximum hold time and predelay range is settable to:

 (multiples of current note duration) * DIV * (number of voices)

 This lets you choose the maximum possible length for each voice when the gate source is the clock (whether divided or not) .
 Longer notes are not possible (because then more than the number of voices available in the instrument would need to play).

 - If using the beat sequencer as the gate source, and there are many OFF steps in the beat sequencer, be careful to use lower settings for HOLD and PREDELAY or there could be some hung notes.
 Of course sometimes that sounds quite good.
 (Changing the snap or pausing the clock clears stuck notes).

 - You can always increase the number of voices in the instrument (cpu is low!)

-- If SEQ is off, The DIV control now divides the number of incoming gate triggers (from MIDI or triggers generated by the other envelope).
-This is useful for example if Env1 is playing a sequence with DIV 1, and then ENV2 can have DIV set to 2 so the envelope only triggers for every other note!
+- If SEQ is off, the DIV control divides the number of incoming gate triggers (from MIDI or triggers generated by the other envelope).
+This is useful for example if Env1 is playing a sequence with DIV 1, and then ENV2 can have DIV set to 2 so the envelope only triggers for every other note.
 If not using the sequencer (playing from a MIDI keyboard), usually you would set DIV to 1 so each midi note plays--or you can use it as an accompaniment that skips notes that you play, by setting DIV to a higher value.

-- The UNISON and MONO modes are redesigned to support the above features properly.
+- The UNISON and MONO modes are designed to support the above features properly.
 For example, if env2 has SEQ off, DIV set to 2, and MONO on, then every other note from env1 triggers the Env2 envelope for every voice.